 IRWD will work with emergency personnel to keep them up to date on any situation involving the San Joaquin Reservoir Dam.
-The Water Operations Manager may designate staff members to act as liaisons at the ICP, a Unified Command, or at various EOCs, as required.
+The Director of Water and Recycling Operations may designate staff members to act as liaisons at the ICP, a Unified Command, or at various EOCs, as required.